quantran03/sdv-quan/README.md

-# Olympic performancee data visualisation
+# Olympic performance data visualisation
 This was a project created for the Introduction to Data Visualisation course at King's College London.

 ## Build instructions